duhaesbaert/duhaesbaert/README.md

 Hi, I’m @duhaesbaert.
-I’m a former Software Developer, currently working as a Support Engineer.
+I’m a former Software Developer that worked as a Support Engineer for the past 4 years and decided to get back to coding.
 At this moment, I am learning more about Go and Kubernetes, and applying that working on some projects for fun.

 <!---
 duhaesbaert/duhaesbaert is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.